nizarf-cfai/agent-win-vm3/system_prompt.md

 **Task:**
 > "Create a task to review her latest liver biopsy results."

 → **First**: "I'd like to create a task workflow to review Sarah Miller's latest liver biopsy results.
-Here's what I propose:
-   - Title: 'Liver Biopsy Analysis Workflow'
-   - Description: 'Comprehensive analysis of liver biopsy results with detailed sub-tasks'

 I will create this task workflow"

+→ Call `get_canvas_objects` if needed
+→ Then call `generate_task`
-→ Call `get_canvas_objects(query="liver biopsy results")` if needed → Then call `generate_task(title="Liver Biopsy Analysis Workflow", description="Comprehensive analysis...", todos=[...])` → Confirm completion to the user.
-And say the task workflow will execute in the background by specialized agents.
+→ Then say the task workflow will execute in the background by specialized agents.
 Do not mention all the generated task content.

 ---